Why a single senator is blocking US military promotions and what it means for the Pentagon

 In the House, Republicans passed a wide-ranging defense bill on Friday that would reverse the new abortion policy.
 But Tuberville has said that’s not enough to get him to drop the holds.

-Austin called Tuberville on Friday to discuss the holds, shortly after President Joe Biden told reporters that Tuberville is jeopardizing national security and being “ totally irresponsible.”
+Austin called Tuberville to discuss the holds on Thursday, the day President Joe Biden told reporters that Tuberville is jeopardizing national security and being “ totally irresponsible.”

-Through a spokeswoman, Tuberville said he was “grateful” for the call and he would discuss the matter with Austin again next week.
+Through a spokeswoman, Tuberville said he was “grateful” for the call, and he would discuss the matter with Austin again in the coming week.

-It’s unclear, though, if they can find compromise.
-Tuberville has said repeatedly that he will keep his hold until there is a vote.
+It’s unclear, though, if they can find a compromise.
+Tuberville has repeatedly said that he will keep his hold until there is a vote.

 “We need a vote on this policy on the floor,” he said Wednesday.
 “I don’t know whether it would pass.
 It may.
 I don’t care.
 I just want the American people to have a say-so in this, not the Pentagon.”

-Note: This story has been updated to correct the day Austin called Tuberville.
-It was Thursday, not Friday.